- Summarize nutritional requirements and dietary recommendations for infants.

 Introducing Solid Foods

-In addition, at approximately four to six months, iron stores from birth have diminished in the infant.
-The introduction of solid foods allows for the addition of iron-rich foods for the infant.
-The first foods introduced should be rich in iron.
+In addition, at approximately four to six months, iron and zinc stores from birth have diminished in the infant.
+The introduction of solid foods allows for the addition of iron and zinc-rich foods for the infant.
+The first foods introduced should be rich in iron and zinc.
 Traditionally this was iron-fortified rice cereal, but pureed meats may also be introduced.
-If your baby has been primarily breast-fed, puréed meat or poultry may be a good first food to introduce as they provide more easily absorbable iron and zinc than plant foods.
+If your baby has been primarily breastfed, puréed meat or poultry may be a good first food to introduce as they provide more easily absorbable iron and zinc than plant foods.
+Other foods high in zinc include beans and zinc-fortified cereals.

 Solid baby foods can be bought commercially or prepared from regular food using a food processor, blender, food mill, or grinder at home.
 Usually, an infant cereal can be offered from a spoon between four to six months.
 By nine months to a year, infants are able to chew soft foods and can eat solids that are well chopped or mashed.